Surxe/CUE4P-BatchExport/PRESETS.md

 **Important**: Presets only override game-specific settings.
 Your custom paths (`pakFilesDirectory`, `exportOutputPath`, `mappingFilePath`) are preserved from your main configuration file.

-**Note**: By default, `neededExportsFilePath` is set to `null` in all configurations, which means all assets will be exported.
-If you want to limit exports to specific directories, create a NeededExports.json file and set the path to it.
+**Note**: By default, `neededExportsFilePath` is set to `null`, which means all assets will be exported.
+If you want to limit exports to specific directories, create a NeededExports.json file, set the path setting to it, and create a list of file paths.
+Use a tool with GUI like [FModel](https://fmodel.app) (also runs on CUE4Parse) to first discover paths you wish to export.

 ## Available Presets